hfoffani/Behavioral-Cloning/writeup_report.md

 ####2.
 Final Model Architecture

 It consists of five convolution layers (28@31x98, 36@14x47, 48@5x22, 64@3x20, 64@1x18) followed by three full connected layers of 100, 50 and 20 neurons each and the last output layer.
-I have changed the last FC layer to use 20 neuros instead of 10.
+I have changed the last FC layer to use 20 neurons instead of 10.
 See lines 223 to 245 of model.py

-I have changed the last FC layer to use 20 neuros instead of 10.
+I have changed the last FC layer to use 20 neurons instead of 10.
 See lines 223 to 245 of model.py

 The model uses RELU activations layers after each convolution and He et al. normalization (https://arxiv.org/abs/1502.01852) and ELU activations () for the full connected ones.
 The data is normalized in the model using a Keras lambda layer (code line 221).